 So, when do you harvest chamomile?
 While most other herbs are harvested for stems, leaves, or even roots, chamomile harvesting is all about the blossoms.
 In fact, it is best harvested when the blossoms are open to their fullest, before the petals begin to droop backwards.

 Harvest on a dry day, in the morning just after any dew has dried when the essential oils of the plant are at their peak.

 Picking chamomile is an easy, relaxing enterprise.
 Gently pinch the stem of the plant just below the flower head.
 Then place your forefinger and middle finger under the head of the flower, between the flower head and the other pinched fingers, and pop the flower head off.

 Remove all of the flower heads that are in full bloom and leave behind any that are just budding.

-Lay the flowers out in a single layer on paper towels or cheese cloth and allow them to dry for 1-2 weeks in a dark, warm, dry area.
+Lay the flowers out in a single layer on paper towels or cheese cloth and allow them to dry for one to two weeks in a dark, warm, dry area.
 You can also dry them in the dehydrator at the lowest possible setting.

-When the flowers are dry and cool, store them in a sealed glass jar for up to 6 months.
-They can still be used after 6 months, but the flavor is less intense.
+When the flowers are dry and cool, store them in a sealed glass jar for up to six months.
+They can still be used after six months, but the flavor is less intense.